ychen-207523/BingeSuggest/CONTRIBUTING.md

 * To make the product more efficient.
 * To resolve critical bugs encountered.
 * Helping the community by delivering a better product.
+* Help us find solutions to computationally/memory intensive processes
+* Help us to scale the system to a larger database

 ## Style checkers standards:
 * to be added